lichess-org/lila-gitpod/gitpod/Welcome.md

 It will take about 8-10 minutes.

 Open a new terminal ("+" icon) and type `gp ports list`.
-When port 9663 says "open", click the link next to it to go to your dev site.
+When port 9663 says "open", click the link next to port 8080 to open your development site.

-For test logins and other notes, see https://lichess-org.github.io/lila-gitpod/
+For test logins and more documentation, see https://lichess-org.github.io/lila-gitpod/